DirectAI/livekit_hello_world/README.md

 - You'll need DirectAI credentials to use the API - generate those by heading to our [landing page](https://directai.io) and logging in/signing up via the "Get API Access" button.
 New users get their first **10k streaming images free**!
 - Generate two LiveKit tokens for the same room, one for a bot powered by DirectAI and one for your user.
 Check out Liveit's instructions on [Generating Keys & Tokens](https://docs.livekit.io/cloud/keys-and-tokens/).
 Note that you can also generate them via [Livekit's CLI](https://github.com/livekit/livekit-cli).
 - Optionally, create a third token for the same room, which will be used to receive real-time results via the WebRTC data channel.
 (Results can also be received via a webhook.)
 Note that if you don't want the results listener to be visible, make sure to issue a LiveKit token that is marked as belonging to an invisible/hidden attendee.
+- Note that LiveKit token permission checking isn't robust so without correct permissions there may be silent failures.
+The easiest path would be to ensure that each token has permission to subscribe to and publish tracks, and also to access the data channel.
 - Run `cp .env.template .env` and populate the env variables.
 - Run `pip install -r requirements.txt` in your environment (e.g. conda, venv) of choice.